-- 1. Promote a safe, orderly, and academically stimulating school environment that supports active teaching and learning; - 2.
+- 1. Promote a safe, orderly and academically stimulating school environment that supports active teaching and learning; - 2.
 Ensure that students and staff have the opportunity to communicate regularly with the building principals/supervisors and approach the building principals/supervisors for redress of grievances; - 3.
-Evaluate all instructional programs for which they are responsible on a regular basis;

-- 4. Support the development of and student participation in school functions; - 5.
+Evaluate all instructional programs for which they are responsible on a regular basis; - 4.
+Support the development of and student participation in school functions; - 5.
 Be responsible for enforcing the Code of Conduct and ensuring that all cases are resolved promptly and fairly; - 6.
-Be knowledgeable of, and be able to apply, effective classroom/building behavior management techniques, and the Therapeutic Crisis Intervention for Schools (TCIS), CALM, restorative and trauma informed practices, as well as CALM philosophy and techniques for the ABA program; and assure their utilization in the educational environment; - 7.
-Ensure that a behavior management system is created and supported to meet the needs of students enrolled in their building; - 8.
-Maintain a professional atmosphere, appearance, and appropriate language for their professional position that does not detract from the educational environment;
+Be knowledgeable of, and be able to apply, effective classroom/building behavior management techniques, and the Therapeutic Crisis Intervention for Schools (TCIS) philosophy and techniques and assure their utilization in the building/program; - 7.
+Ensure that a behavior management system is created and supported to meet the needs of students enrolled in their building. - 8.
+Maintain a professional atmosphere and appearance and use language appropriate for their professional position that does not detract from the educational environment.